-67. Belgian-Style Witbier
+68. Belgian-Style Witbier

 Belgian white ales are very pale in color and are brewed using unmalted wheat and malted barley and are spiced with coriander and orange peel.
 Coriander and light orange peel aroma should be perceived as such or as an unidentified spiciness.
 Phenolic spiciness and yeast flavors may be evident at mild levels.
 These beers are traditionally bottle conditioned and served cloudy.
 An unfiltered starch and yeast haze should be part of the appearance.
 The low to medium body should have some degree of creaminess from wheat starch.
 The style is further characterized by the use of noble-type hops to achieve low hop bitterness and little to no apparent hop flavor.
 This beer has no diacetyl and a low to medium fruity-ester level.
 Mild acidity is appropriate.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
-Entries will be presented during judging as specified by entering brewer.

-Original Gravity (°Plato): 1.044-1.050 (11-12.5 °Plato) ● Apparent Extract/Final Gravity (°Plato): 1.006-1.010 (1.5-2.5 °Plato) ● Alcohol by Weight (Volume): 3.8-4.4% (4.8-5.2%) ● Bitterness (IBU): 10-17 ● Color SRM (EBC): 2-4 (4-8 EBC)
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+Entries will be presented during judging as specified by entering brewer.Original Gravity (Plato): 1.044-1.050 (11-12.5 Plato) • Apparent Extract/Final Gravity (Plato): 1.006-1.010 (1.5-2.5 Plato) • Alcohol by Weight (Volume): 3.8-4.4% (4.8-5.2%) • Bitterness (IBU): 10-17 • Color SRM (EBC): 2-4 (4-8 EBC)

-68. French- and Belgian-Style Saison
+69. French- and Belgian-Style Saison

 Beers in this category are golden to deep amber in color.
 There may be quite a variety of characters within this style.
 Generally: They are light to medium in body.
 Malt aroma is low to medium-low.
-Esters dominate the aroma, while hop character, complex alcohols, herbs, spices, low Brettanomyces character and even clove and smoke-like phenolics may or may not be evident in the overall balanced beer.
+Esters are medium to high in aroma, while, complex alcohols, herbs, spices, low Brettanomyces character and even clove and smokelike phenolics may or may not be evident in the overall balanced beer.
+Hop aroma and flavor may be at low to medium levels.
 Malt flavor is low but provides foundation for the overall balance.
 Hop bitterness is moderate to moderately assertive.
 Herb and/or spice flavors, including black pepper-like notes, may or may not be evident.
 Fruitiness from fermentation is generally in character.
 A balanced small amount of sour or acidic flavors is acceptable when in balance with other components.
 Earthy, cellar-like, musty aromas are okay.
 Diacetyl should not be perceived.
 Chill or slight yeast haze is okay.
 Often bottle conditioned with some yeast character and high carbonation.
 French & Belgian-Style Saison may have Brettanomyces characters that are slightly acidity, fruity, horsey, goaty and/or leather-like.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
 Entries will be presented during judging as specified by entering brewer.

-Original Gravity (°Plato): 1.055-1.080 (14-19.5 °Plato) • Apparent Extract/Final Gravity (°Plato): 1.004-1.016 (1-4 °Plato) • Alcohol by Weight (Volume): 3.5-6.6% (4.5-8.5%) • Bitterness (IBU): 20-40 • Color SRM (EBC): 4-14 (8-28 EBC)
+Original Gravity (°Plato): 1.055-1.080 (14-19.5 °Plato) ● Apparent Extract/Final Gravity (°Plato): 1.004-1.016 (1-4 °Plato) ● Alcohol by Weight (Volume): 3.5-6.6% (4.5-8.5%) ● Bitterness (IBU): 20-40 ● Color SRM (EBC): 4-14 (8-28 EBC)

-69. Belgian- and French-Style Ale
+70. Belgian- and French-Style Ale